Normally a rock band forms, and then has a hit…but with The Grass Roots, the hit came first.

 The Grass Roots were the first national act I ever saw in concert.
 They were in Lincoln, Nebraska at Pershing Auditorium in 1969.
 The concert was good, but I was a little disappointed the band didn’t tour with any brass players.
 Their hits like “Midnight Confessions”, “The River Is Wide”, “Lovin’ Things”, and “I’d Wait A Million Years” featured horns prominently.

-Interestingly, there was a choice of another show in Lincoln that night.
+Informative digression: There was another show in Lincoln that night.
 A popular Midwest touring band (with horns) was at the Student Union…The Fabulous Flippers.
-They were what was called a “show band”, and had the regional hit “Harlem Shuffle”.
-Many years later the song was covered by The Rolling Stones.
-If you knew The Flipper’s version, the Stone’s version lacked excitement.
+Too bad they couldn’t have added the horn parts for The Grass Roots!
+The Flippers had the regional hit “Harlem Shuffle”.
+Years later the song was covered by The Rolling Stones.

 Creed Bratton was ousted from The Grass Roots, partly because he resented the fact their label, Dunhill Records, limited most of the songwriting to outside professionals instead of band members.
-Keyboardist Dennis Provisor was added to the group.
+Keyboardist Dennis Provisor (on the left above) was added to the group.
 Hits with that lineup included “Temptation Eyes” (#15) and “Sooner Or Later” (#9).
 In all, they had fourteen Top 40 hits from 1966 through 1972.

 You could find variations of The Grass Roots out on tour in later years, but the main lineup was never together again.
 There are good collections of their hits available, but you have to watch out for re-recorded versions.
 Almost all of the collections on iTunes are re-recorded.
 The only good one I could find on iTunes is the 20th Century Masters-The Millennium Collection: The Best Of The Grass Roots.

-Even though The Grass Roots were started as a group of studio musicians, they became one of my favorite bands in the 60’s.
-They had some excellent songs with great arrangements, and I particularly like the lead vocals of Rob Grill and Warren Entner.
+Even though The Grass Roots were started by studio musicians, once the band formed, they had a good string of hits in the late 60’s.
+There were some excellent songs with great arrangements, and I particularly liked the lead vocals of Rob Grill and Warren Entner.
 Their hits are fun to sing along with, although now some of those high notes…